defectivemaker/defective-blog/content/_index.md

 I like to build things

-Currently working as an SRE at Tiktok
+Currently working as an SRE @ Tiktok